-- MLA format - All papers are to be typed, double spaced, with one-inch margins, 12 -point Times New Roman font, and staples in the top left corner - 3 5 pages in length - In the top left corner of the first page record your full name, date, class name, and the assignment name - Avoid first, or second person pronouns, including imperative sentences with an implied second person subject.
-Text to self connection paragraphs are the ONE exception to this rule. - Composition is a crucial component of your grade, you should proofread carefully. - Papers will be submitted to your English teacher, Mr. Silva, on the FIRST day of school. - Each student must bring TWO stapled copies of their paper.
+- - MLA format - All papers are to be typed, double spaced, with one-inch margins, 12 -point Times New Roman font, and staples in the top left corner - - 3 5 pages in length - - In the top left corner of the first page record your full name, date, class name, and the assignment name - Avoid first, or second person pronouns, including imperative sentences with an implied second person subject.
+Text to self connection paragraphs are the ONE exception to this rule. - Avoid slang, casual language, rhetorical questions, exclamation points, etc. - - Composition is a crucial component of your grade, you should proofread carefully. - - Papers will be submitted to your English teacher, Mr. Breitenbeck, on the FIRST day of school. - - Each student must bring TWO stapled copies of their paper.
 One will be submitted to the teacher for grading.
-The other must be brought to class every day to aid in discussion. - The teacher will assign a grade based upon composition, textual interpretation, and whether the above assignment criteria are met. - If you have questions about how to complete this assignment, then please contact the teacher, Mr. Silva (bsilva@hfaemail.org).
+The other must be brought to class every day to aid in discussion. - - The teacher will assign a grade based upon composition, textual interpretation, and whether the above assignment criteria are met. - - If you have questions about how to complete this assignment, then please contact the teacher, Mr. Breitenbeck (dbreitenbeck@hfaemail.org).